 Green Belt benefits everyone - including those in the cities and towns.

 We recognise the need to build some new homes, particularly affordable homes for local need.
 We think that the homes should be genuinely affordable, mostly homes for rent (“social housing”) and not just those marketed by developers at 80% of current values, which is the government definition of “affordable”.

 But we oppose building on green field sites and think we can build homes for local need without spoiling the character of Guildford's town centre or the beautiful rural or semi-rural villages in the borough.
-All new housing must be sustainable and environmentally responsible, minimising its carbon footprint and not increasing commuter sprawl.
+All new housing must be sustainable and environmentally responsible, minimising its carbon footprint and not increasing urban sprawl and commuter driven pollution